Chart Color Schemes

 An assessment of population growth drivers in Mortdale - Oatley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Mortdale-Oatley's population is approximately 15,230 as of November 2025.
-This figure shows an increase of 515 people, a 3.5% rise since the 2021 Census which recorded 14,715 residents.
-The growth is inferred from ABS's June 2024 estimate of 15,220 and 42 new addresses validated since the Census date.
-This results in a population density of 3,430 persons per square kilometer, placing Mortdale-Oatley in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 3.5% is within 2.0 percentage points of its SA4 region's 5.5%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 82.3% of overall population gains recently.
+Mortdale-Oatley's population, as per AreaSearch's analysis, is approximately 15,230 as of November 2025.
+This figure represents a 3.5% increase from the 2021 Census, which recorded a population of 14,715.
+The growth is inferred from an estimated resident population of 15,220 in June 2024 and 42 new addresses validated since the Census date.
+This results in a population density ratio of 3,430 persons per square kilometer, placing Mortdale-Oatley in the upper quartile nationally.
+The area's growth rate of 3.5% since the census is within 2.0 percentage points of its SA4 region (5.5%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 82.3% to overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on current demographic trends and latest population numbers, Mortdale-Oatley is expected to grow by 1,565 persons by 2041, an increase of 10.2% over the 17-year period.
+Based on demographic trends and latest annual ERP population numbers, Mortdale-Oatley is expected to grow by approximately 1,565 persons by 2041, reflecting a total increase of 10.2% over the 17 years.

 Frequently Asked Questions - Population